nrwl/nx/docs/shared/concepts/task-pipeline-configuration.md

 }
 ```

-> Note, older versions of Nx used targetDependencies instead of targetDefaults.
-Both still work, but targetDefaults is
+> Note, older versions of Nx used targetDependencies instead of targetDefaults. `targetDependencies` was removed in version 16, with `targetDefaults` replacing its use case.
-> recommended.

 When running `nx test myproj`, the above configuration would tell Nx to